swiftlang/swift-org-website/_posts/2022-04-19-sswg-update.md

 SwiftCrypto now includes a CryptoExtras module to provide additional APIs for common server requirements, such as RSA.
 This allows libraries like Vapor's JWTKit to solely depend on SwiftCrypto and not vend their own BoringSSL library, reducing the amount of code that needs to be compiled.

-Other areas we can support are caching in SwiftPM and ensure tools like the recently announced GitHub Action support this.
+Other areas the SSWG can support are caching in SwiftPM and ensure tools like the recently announced GitHub Action support this.

 ### Increasing Adoption of Server-Side Swift

-Finally, a big focus for the SSWG this year will be on improving how we showcase Swift on the server.
-We know it is being used extensively but we don't do as much as we could to showcase this and to make it easy for people to adopt.
+Finally, a big focus for the SSWG this year will be on improving how Swift is showcased on the server.
+It is being used extensively but not as much is done as can be to showcase this and to make it easy for people to adopt.

-To start we want to improve the discoverability of Swift on the server.
+The first aim is to improve the discoverability of Swift on the server.
 There are a lot of good guides and documentation available but they aren’t coherently collated.
 Encouraging the adoption of DocC and linking to the SSWG guides from different documentation should make this easier to discover, both for users and search engines.
-If there are features missing that would be helpful, we can help direct effort to plug these gaps.
+If there are features missing that would be helpful, the SSWG can help direct effort to plug these gaps.

-We're also going to be launching an in-depth survey on Swift on the server to find out more about the people who use it and the people who don't.
-The SSWG all use Swift to write server applications day-to-day but there may be gaps and missing tools that we don't know about.
-The survey should help provide some data for us to work out where to direct effort.
+The SSWG are also going to be launching an in-depth survey on Swift on the server to find out more about the people who use it and the people who don't.
+The working group members all use Swift to write server applications day-to-day but there may be gaps and missing tools that the group don't know about.
+The survey should help provide some data to work out where to direct effort.
 Keep an eye out for this survey announcement.

-Last but not least, we want to improve the messaging for using Swift on the server.
+Last but not least, the SSWG want to improve the messaging for using Swift on the server.
 This encompasses showcasing it in production applications, highlighting success stories, and providing concrete examples of why it should be used.
-We can demonstrate how async/await makes writing code much easier, how Swift helps reduce run-time bugs, and show concrete performance benefits compared to other languages.
+Examples include how async/await makes writing code much easier, how Swift helps reduce run-time bugs, and showing concrete performance benefits compared to other languages.
 If you would like to share your story with our community, please reach out.
-We'll have more to announce on this front in the coming months.
+There'll be more to announce on this front in the coming months.